otmaneelallaki/HAX712X-DOS/README.md

 The following project aims to provide a forecast of the French electricity consumption on December 8, 2022.
 More generally, the result of our work will allow you to forecast the consumption on the date you choose with a certain accuracy.
-It will also be possible to forecast this consumption according to the source of electricity (nuclear, wind and gas).
+It will also be possible to forecast this consumption according to the source of electricity (nuclear and gas).

 These predictions are based on very accurate and comprehensive data from the collaboration : Open Data Réseaux Énergies (ODRÉ).